 With all those potential claiming options, is there an easy way to answer the question, what SS benefits can I collect after my spouse dies?
 Not exactly, but you can at least get headed in the right direction by considering a few rules of thumb.
 Run through the flowchart below to help you get pointed in the right direction*.
 Realize that a full analysis of your situation is probably required to get the most out of your eligible SS benefits.
 Discussion of the flowchart’s four possible outcomes is provided further down the post.

-It’s always best to find out your benefit claiming options from your local SS representative and then, before signing up for benefits, get an in-depth SS claiming strategy analysis from a qualified advisor.
-More SS scenarios and details are forthcoming in future blog posts.
+It’s always best to find out your benefit claiming options from your local SS representative and then, before signing up for benefits, get an in-depth Social Security claiming strategy analysis from a qualified advisor.

 General Flowchart Results and What They Mean to You

 The flowchart is based on the recent death of your current spouse (no remarriage).
 Work your way through the above flowchart to reach one of the four results (panels #4, 5, 6 or 7) and then find the appropriate paragraph below for additional information that might help your understanding.
-In later blog posts detailed examples representing each of the four flowchart results will be discussed.
+Keep reading to read detailed examples that represent each of the four flowchart results will be discussed.